Skip to main content

 ## Model Selection

-Agentica supports multiple AI models.
+Agentica supports any text-to-text model provided on OpenRouter.
 Specify with the `model` parameter:

 ```python